softwareprincezz/Virtual-Reality/The Three Illusions of Virtual Reality.md

 **Haptic is specifically about touch.
 Vibration gives the illusion of haptic feedback**

+X Ninguna opción seleccionada.

+Solo "There is no generalised haptic feedback system."

+Solo "Haptic is specifically about touch."

+Solo "Vibration gives the illusion of haptic feedback."

+X "There is no generalised haptic feedback system."
+Y "Haptic is specifically about touch."

+****************"There is no generalised haptic feedback system."
+Y "Vibration gives the illusion of haptic feedback."

+X "Haptic is specifically about touch."
+Y "Vibration gives the illusion of haptic feedback."

+X Todas las opciones seleccionadas.

 3.
 Question 3 What are the necessary conditions of plausibility illusion?
 **Events happening in VR is related personally to you.